What is fetal growth restriction (FGR)?

 Why is it important to find FGR early?

 Diagnosing FGR early is very important.
 If the placenta does not work well, it can cause health problems for the baby and sometimes also for the mother.
-These signs can show low oxygen levels, which can be very dangerous for the baby if birth is not done quickly.
+At the end-stage, low oxygen levels can be very dangerous for the baby.

-There is no current treatment or medication available to improve the function of the placenta or the growth of the baby.
-However, if we know there is an increased risk of low oxygen levels, or if a problem is diagnosed in the baby, a plan can be made to monitor the baby and mother closely during pregnancy.
+There is no treatment or medication currently available to improve the function of the placenta or the growth of the baby.
+However, if we know there is an increased risk of low oxygen levels, a plan can be made to monitor the baby and mother closely during further pregnancy.
 Sometimes this can be done from home with outpatient appointments, or the mother may need to be admitted to the hospital.
 Ways to monitor include doing ultrasounds to check the blood flow and growth of the baby and regularly performing cardiotocography (CTG).
-This way, if there is a high risk of low oxygen levels, quick action can be taken, and the baby can be born if it is better for the baby’s health.
+This way, if there is a high risk of low oxygen levels, quick action can be taken, and the baby can be born.

 Read more

 The CTG is a test used during pregnancy to monitor the baby’s heartbeat and the mother’s contractions.
 It helps doctors check the baby’s well-being and detect any signs of distress.
-The test is usually done in the hospital, but sometimes it can be done at home with special equipment.
-During a CTG, two sensors are placed on the mother’s belly.
-One sensor measures the heart rate of baby and of the mother, and the other measures the mother’s contractions.
+The test is usually done in the hospital, but sometimes it can be done at home.
 The information is recorded on a graph on a monitor, which doctors can analyze to see how the baby is doing.

 What are the consequences and risks of FGR for the baby?